DenzelBraithwaite/Vault-of-Knowledge/c#.md

 var aBookAboutNumbers = someBook with {page1 = 123};
 ```

-Notice how the `Console.WriteLine(someBook)` doesn't care about the names, it prints: `("The quick brown fox", "jumped over the lazy god")`. <mark>The names are just compile-time syntactic sugar</mark>.
-Names or not, you can still access or modify tuple members with ease.
+Notice how the `Console.WriteLine(someBook)` doesn't care about the names, it prints: `("The quick brown fox", "jumped over the lazy god")`. <mark style="background-color: #c48ac1">&nbsp;The names are just compile-time syntactic sugar.&nbsp;</mark> Names or not, you can still access or modify tuple members with ease.

 ```C#
 var marioBrothers = (olderBro: "Mario", youngerBro: "Luigi");